ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 normalized = (data - np.min(data)) / (np.max(data) - np.min(data))
 ```

 The same requirement for scale applies to features as well (but not for random forests!).
+The reason scale matters is that an unscaled target or features can lead to a large error, which means large gradients and hard to tune learning.

 ## Not working with a sample of the data during development